- Brand name

 Some medicines may interfere with the absorption of Roxin.
 These include:

-- didanosine, a medication used to treat HIV infections.
+- didanosine (Videx and Videx EC), a medicine used to treat HIV infections.

 You can still take these medicines while you are taking Roxin, however, you must take Roxin at least 2 hours before or 2 hours after taking them to make sure there is no problem with absorption.